The-L3rNa3aN/fisik_pixijs/README.md

 ## A simple physics-based game I made while learning JavaScript and Pixi JS.

 Makes use of Pixi JS version <b>5.1.3</b>

+### How do I run it?
+ - Assuming you have VS Code installed, open the project folder in VS Code and make sure you have the Live Server extension installed.
+ - You should find a "Live Server" button at the bottom right.
+Click it and VS Code will start a server for your project with your browser.
+ - Once it has been opened, click on "webpage.html" and congrats, you're now able to run the project.
+ <br><br>To be honest, you can use any IDE of your choice and figure running the project on your own.
+I personally think VS Code is more convenient.

+### Okay, but how do I open a folder with VS Code?
+ Upon opening VS Code, you can click on "File" and "Open Folder" and you can navigate to the project folder.
+ Another way to do it is to navigate to the folder with File Explorer and typing "cmd" at the address bar to open Command Prompt.
+Over there, just type "code ." and it will open VS Code in that folder.

+Make sure you enable <b>hardware acceleration</b> in your browser.